awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

-# Working with inference workloads on Amazon ECS<a name="ecs-inference"></a>
+# Using inference Inf1 instances on Amazon ECS<a name="ecs-inference"></a>

-Amazon ECS supports machine learning inference workloads by enabling you to register [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances to your clusters\.
-Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by AWS to provide high performance and lowest cost inference in the cloud\.
-Machine learning models are deployed to containers using [AWS Neuron](http://aws.amazon.com/machine-learning/neuron/), a specialized software development kit \(SDK\) consisting of a compiler, runtime, and profiling tools that optimize the machine learning inference performance of Inferentia chips\.
+ You can register [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances to your clusters for machine learning inference workloads\.
+These Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by Amazon Web Services to provide high performance and lowest cost inference in the cloud\.
+Machine learning models are deployed to containers using [AWS Neuron](http://aws.amazon.com/machine-learning/neuron/), which is a specialized SDK\.
+It consists of a compiler, runtime, and profiling tools that optimize the machine learning inference performance of Inferentia chips\.
 AWS Neuron supports popular machine learning frameworks such as TensorFlow, PyTorch, and Apache MXNet \(Incubating\)\.

 ## Considerations<a name="ecs-inference-considerations"></a>

-Before you begin deploying Neuron on Amazon ECS, be aware of the following considerations:
+Before you begin deploying Neuron on Amazon ECS, consider the following:
 + Your clusters can contain a mix of Inf1 and non\-Inf1 instances\.
-+ We recommend that you place only one task with an Inferentia resource requirement per Inf1 instance\.
++ We recommend that you place only one task with an Inferentia resource requirement for each Inf1 instance\.
-+ When creating a service or running a standalone task, you can use instance type attributes when configuring task placement constraints to ensure which of your container instances the task is launched on\.
-By doing this, you can more effectively use your resources while also ensuring your tasks for inference workloads land on your Inf1 instances\.
++ When creating a service or running a standalone task, you can use instance type attributes when you configure task placement constraints\.
+This ensures that the task is launched on the container instance that you specify\.
+Doing so can help you optimize overall resource utilization and ensure that tasks for inference workloads are on your Inf1 instances\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

-  The following example runs a task on a `Inf1.xlarge` instance on your `default` cluster\.
+  In the following example, a task is run on an `Inf1.xlarge` instance on your `default` cluster\.

   ```
   aws ecs run-task \